NICMx/Jool/doc/usr/tutorial2.markdown

 So what is going on?

 1. Node C creates a packet for someone called "64:ff9b::192.0.2.2".
 It can tell it doesn't belong to its own network, so the packet is sent to its default gateway, node B.
 2. Node B then realizes the destination address contains the NAT64 prefix so Jool gets to process it.
 Among several modifications it does to the layer 3 and layer 4 headers, it strips the prefix from the destination and sets one from its own pool as the source.
-The result is a packet that goes to 192.0.2.2 from (say) 192.168.2.1.
-(192.168.2.1 is part of Jool's default pool, which we didn't edit)
+The result is a packet that goes from 192.168.2.1 to 192.0.2.2.
+(192.168.2.1 is part of Jool's default pool, which we didn't edit.
+More on this in future scenarios.)
 3. Completely unaware of the translation, node C answers what it perceives as your average IPv4 packet.
 Thus a response from 192.0.2.2 to 192.168.2.1 is born.
 4. Node B again realizes that the destination address belongs to one of its pools, so before any routing happens Jool gets to meddle with the packet.
 Jool _remembers_ that C previously wrote to someone who ended up being 192.0.2.2, so it infers the new packet is the response to that.
 As such, it forwards the data to C.